-GFOA’s Research and Consulting Center staff provide consulting services to state and local governments, conduct ongoing research on many financial management topics, produce the Government Finance Review, maintain the Financial Management Self-Assessment Model, and support many of GFOA’s training, conference, publications, and best practices committees.
+GFOA’s Research and Consulting Center staff provide consulting services to state and local governments, conduct ongoing research on many financial management topics, produce the Government Finance Review, and support many of GFOA’s training, conference, publications, and best practices committees.
 GFOA consulting services focus on business process improvement (Lean Government), long-term financial planning, budgeting, and planning and procurement assistance for technology projects including needs analysis, RFP development, requirements definition, system selection, and contract negotiations for financial management, human resource, payroll, and other administrative systems.
 (Chicago)

 Technical Services Center (TSC)